Jeanne de Clisson: Second marriage

 In 1328, Jeanne married Guy de Penthièvre of the House of Penthièvre, widower of Joan of Avaugour and second son of the Duke of Brittany.
 Jeanne may have done this to protect her underage children.

 The union was short-lived, as relatives of the ducal family – in particular, from the de Blois faction – laid a complaint with the bishops of Vannes and Rennes to protect their heritage, and an investigation was conducted on 10 February 1330, resulting in the marriage being annulled by Pope John XXII.

 Guy then married into the de Blois faction to Marie de Blois, who was also a niece of Philip VI of France.
 Guy died unexpectedly on 26 March 1331, and his heritage passed to his daughter Jeanne of Penthièvre.

 Marriage to Olivier IV de Clisson

 In 1330, Jeanne married Olivier IV de Clisson, a wealthy Breton who held a castle at Clisson, a manor house in Nantes, and lands at Blain.
 Olivier was initially married to Blanche de Bouville (died 1329).
-Olivier had a son, Jean, with this first marriage, who would go on to inherit his mother's lands as the Lord of Milly, near Paris.
+Olivier had a son, Jean, from this first marriage, who would go on to inherit his mother's lands as the Lord of Milly, near Paris.